Clematis armandii is a beautiful vine with evergreen leafage and early, fragrant blooming.

 All there is to know about Clematis armandii

 Clematis armandii lavishes us with superb evergreen leafage, thick and at the same time shiny leaves.
 Its early blooming starts at the end of winter.
-This particular species is among the rare fragrant clematis, with each cute white flower releasing a vanilla-like fragrance which are very ornamental.
+This particular species is among the rare fragrant clematis, with each cute white flower releasing a vanilla-like fragrance.
+Very ornamental for both senses, sight and smell!

 Clematis armandii is native to China.

 Hardiness isn’t what Clematis armandii is best known for.
 Indeed, it won’t resist temperatures lower than 14°F (-10°C).
 Consequently, it must be grown with care in places where winters are rather cold.

 Areas with milder winters are actually where it will bloom earliest in season, sometimes as early as February.
 Its flowering will be all the more impressive.

 Smart tip about clematis